Dreamtowards/dreamtowards.github.io/blog/202108/21a33/performace-v8-vs-jvm/index.md

 So let's test.

 #### Rules
-*We will use In-Program-Timer instead of Operation-System-External-Timer etc, because we only want test for test-code-execution, regardless of syntax-parse-process of js or compile-process of java.*
+*We will use In-Program-Timer instead of Operation-System-External-Timer etc, because we only want test for sample-code-execution, regardless of syntax-parse-process of js or compile-process of java.*

 ```
 Runtime: (x86_64)